-Sometimes, in legal cases the court will decide to adjourn the case before passing sentence.
-This may be because they wish for more time to consider the sentence or sometimes because new evidence has come to light throughout the duration of the court case.
+Courts will sometimes adjourn a criminal case before passing sentence on the defendant.
+This may be because they wish for more time to consider the sentence, so that reports on the defendant can be prepared or because new evidence has come to light during the case and further enquires are needed.

 What is considered when applying for bail after conviction when there is a delay in passing sentence?

-When the defendant applies for bail after their conviction due to a delay in passing sentence, the court must consider the following:
+When the defendant applies for bail after their conviction due to a delay in passing sentence, the court must consider:

-- The seriousness and nature of the offence The defendant’s record i.e.
+- the seriousness and nature of the offence;

 - the character, antecedents, associations and community ties of the defendant;